TunnlTo/desktop-app/README.md

 ## Route a specific IP address and/or IP address range through a tunnel
 ### Scenario
-You want to all access to a set of company servers to route through the company VPN server, however all other traffic should use your default network adapter.
+You want to access company servers through a company VPN server, however all other traffic should use your default network adapter.

 ### Expected Outcome
-In this example, an IP address and IP range are routed through the WireGuard tunnel no matter which application tries to access them.
+In this example, an IP address and IP range are routed through the WireGuard tunnel for all applications.
 All other traffic is routed through the default network adapter.

 ### Configuration
 - Allowed IP's: `200.200.200.200, 10.10.10.0/24`